 A Pap smear is a critical part of your annual pelvic exam to screen for infections and cervical cancer.
-At Daniel Kushner, MD, in White Plains, New York, Dr. Kushner offers comprehensive gynecological services, including Pap smears.
+At Daniel Kushner, MD, in White Plains and Queens, New York, Dr. Kushner offers comprehensive gynecological services, including Pap smears.
 Call the office to learn more or use the easy online scheduler to book your appointment today.

 A Pap smear, also called a Pap or Pap test, is the most effective method of checking for cervical cancer.
 Abnormal cells on your cervix may mean that a problem is developing that can lead to cervical cancer if left untreated.
 Dr. Kushner uses the results of your Pap smear to catch cervical cancer before it can develop.